 Checked Blazer and Trousers, Ellesia Red Suede Spike Heel Court Shoes, 1980s Vintage GIVENCHY Gold Mughal Hoop Earrings

 Bhavna’s big break came on Coronation Street in 2016.
 During her lunch break on Citizen Khan, Bhavna auditioned for the soap.
 She says ‘I ran across the bridge, auditioned, and ran back’.
 BBC and ITV bosses were so impressed with her that they struck a deal allowing Bhavna to star in both programmes at the same time.
-Landing the role of Rana, the soap’s first lesbian, Muslim character, led her to working sixteen-hour days, running from the BBC to ITV studios for her hectic filming schedule.
+Landing the role of Rana, the soap’s first lesbian, Muslim character, led her to work sixteen-hour days, running from the BBC to ITV studios for her hectic filming schedule.

 She doesn’t take her Coronation Street role lightly.
 Bhavna describes playing Rana as ‘one of my biggest challenges but also one of my biggest achievements.’
 You only have to look at Bhavna’s social media accounts to see her support of LGBTQ people in the Asian community.
 Bhavna says ‘Having the platform on Coronation Street and having the opportunity with this storyline means so much to me.
 I did a lot of research and put my heart and soul into it’.